Jonathan Villar: Career

+Philadelphia Phillies

+Minor leagues

-Villar signed with the Philadelphia Phillies as an international free agent.
-Before the 2011 season, the Phillies traded Villar, J. A. Happ, and Anthony Gose to the Houston Astros for Roy Oswalt.
+On May 20, 2008, Villar signed with the Philadelphia Phillies as an international free agent.
+He made his professional debut with the Dominican Summer League Phillies, hitting .271 with one home run, 21 RBI, and 27 stolen bases across 62 appearances.

+Villar split the 2009 campaign between the rookie-level Gulf Coast League Phillies and Low-A Williamsport Crosscutters.
+In 42 games split between the two affiliates, he slashed .263/.346/.353 with no home runs, 19 RBI, and 17 stolen bases.
+Villar began the 2010 campaign with the Single-A Lakewood BlueClaws, playing in 100 games and batting .272/.332/.359 with two home runs, 36 RBI, and 38 stolen bases.

 Houston Astros

+On July 29, 2010, the Phillies traded Villar, J. A. Happ, and Anthony Gose to the Houston Astros in exchange for Roy Oswalt.

 Villar was named the 94th best prospect in baseball by Baseball America prior to the 2011 season.
 He was invited to Astros' spring training in 2012.
 Villar played for the Oklahoma City RedHawks in 2013, and was named the Astros' minor league hitter of the month for June 2013.

+Major leagues

-On July 21, the Astros promoted Villar to the major leagues.
-On July 30, 2013, Villar stole home against the Baltimore Orioles.
+On July 21, 2013, the Astros promoted Villar to the major leagues.
+On July 30, Villar stole home against the Baltimore Orioles.
 His strong finish to 2013 made him the team's Opening Day starter in 2014, but struggled offensively in 2014 as well as 2015.
 Nevertheless, he was named to the Astros' roster for the 2015 American League Wild Card Game.
-In the seventh inning, he pinch-ran for Chris Carter, stole second base, and scored on a single by José Altuve to make the score 3–0, which ended up being the final score of the game.
+In the seventh inning, he pinch-ran for Chris Carter, stole second base, and scored on a single by Jose Altuve to make the score 3–0, which ended up being the final score of the game.